 A locale is an identifier of both site language and region.
 The basic locale format usually consists of at least a language identifier and a region identifier e.g. English (

 en) and Great Britain (

 GB) gives us (

-The locale is recommended to be set at the product level in an import file.
+The locale must be set at the product level in an import file unless all attributes are configured with a locale.
 Basically, the locale tells eSales what language all the attribute texts in the product are written in.
 This enables functions such as synonyms and alphabetical attribute sorting as well as define how attributes for filters, facets, and search are managed in regards to refinements such as word stemming and stop words.

 Product and variant attributes¶

 Properties that describe the product entities are called attributes.
 Some attributes are better to define at a product level, such as the name of the item, and some are better defined at a variant level, such as colour and stock level.
 All attributes in eSales must be configured in the eSales Manager before they can be used and an attribute can be configured for more than one use.

 It is recommended to use as many common attributes as possible between the product types to minimise both configuration and the data model complexity.
 The retailer can use their own naming conventions for attributes with a few exceptions.
 See Data Entity Types for more information about reserved, mandatory, and recommended attributes and attribute restrictions.